LENSS/DistressNet/asio/README.md

 	using unicast.
 But since Epidemic is used as routing, each unicast is also flooded to all routers, making it N^2 (N routers) transmissions for one file.
-Now since the other router that receive this file sees it as a new file (yes, no state monitoring in the original version), it sends the file to everyone again, making it to N^3 transmissions.
-Therefore if there're K files, N routers, there will be O(K*N^3) transmissions, in worst case.
+Now since the other router that receive this file sees it as a new file (yes, no state monitoring in the original version), it sends the file to everyone again.
+And therefore whenever the original fogbox is running, the network is simply saturated.
+All other applications only get limited throughput.

 - Compiled binary for OpenWRT system is put in compiled_binary_openwrt_backfire_10.03.tar with the source code (the exact version for the binary).
 If everything is setup